-- > WPS Status - Enable or disable the WPS function here. - Current PIN The current value of the Router's PIN is displayed here.
-The default PIN of the Router can be found in the label attached on the router. - > Restore PIN Restore the PIN of the Router to its default. - > Gen New PIN - Click this button, and then you can get a new random value for the Router's PIN.
-You can ensure the network security by generating a new PIN. - Disable Device's PIN You can disable the Router's PIN manually here.
-If the router receives multiple failed attempts to authenticate an external registrar, this function will be disabled automatically. - > Add Device - You can add a new device to the existing network manually by clicking this button.
+- > WPS Status Enable or disable the WPS function here. - Current PIN The current value of the router's PIN is displayed here.
+The default PIN of the router can be found in the label attached on the router. - > Restore PIN Restore the PIN of the router to its default. - Gen New PIN Click this button, and then you can get a new random value for the router's PIN.
+You can ensure the network security by generating a new PIN. - Disable PIN of this device You can disable the router's PIN manually here.
+If the router receives multiple failed attempts to authenticate an external registrar, this function will be disabled automatically. - Add Device You can add a new device to the existing network manually by clicking this button. - b).

-b).
 To add a new device:

-If the wireless adapter supports Wi-Fi Protected Setup (WPS), you can establish a wireless connection between wireless adapter and Router using either Push Button Configuration (PBC) method or PIN method.
+If the wireless adapter supports Wi-Fi Protected Setup (WPS), you can establish a wireless connection between wireless adapter and router using either Push Button Configuration (PBC) method or PIN method.